theforeman/foreman-documentation/guides/README.md

   	gem install asciidoctor asciidoctor-pdf --pre

 Then simply run `make` or `make html` which builds HTML artifacts.
 Generating PDF output is slow, therefore command `make pdf` must be used separately.
 To make both formats in one command, use `make html pdf`.
+To build downstream version perform `make BUILD=satellite`.

 The final artifacts can be found in the ./build subdirectory.
 Note that GNU Makefile tracks changes and only builds relevant artifacts, to trigger full rebuild use `make clean` to delete build directory and start over.